 The most common use of tag inheritance is in agenda views and agenda filtering.
 For instance, if you searched for the tag "reading" in your agenda files, all of the headings in the example above would appear.

 As a result it is easy to add a tag and/or category to a whole subtree of items simply by adding a single tag to the parent headline.

 Let's say for instance, that you want to designate a whole bunch of

 tasks as belonging to the project "topsecret".
 By adding

-to the top headline of the group, you would be able quickly to locate
+to the top headline of the group, you are in effect labeling all the

 Another common use of inheritance is to allow a special setting (e.g., logging or archive location) to apply to an entire subtree.

 Finally, inheritance plays an important role in org-mode's column view.

 A property is an arbitrary piece of "metadata" you can attach to an entry.
 A property takes the form of a "data pair," which consists of a key and its value.